-- In contrast with Europe, where they played the role of the citadel of a pre-existing city, in Asia the squared fortresses preceded the city, so they did no started in a big shape. - It was the simplest and the cheapest way of construction, but at the same time it was a very efficient military structure thanks to the big bulwarks that controlled the external areas of firing. - Usually they were placed at the entrance of a harbor or of a river's big covet, to protect the natural entrance to the inner land.
-The bastion facing the most exposed area to the entrance was usually bigger, modifying the ideal symmetrical design. - When those locations were not suitable for a square structure, this one-after adaptation to the terrain-is was the most suitable (like in Macao). - In few cases the defense was complemented with scientific method of external ravelins, glacis, etc. (being Intramuros the clearest case, already in the 18th century); in others cases the main fortress was assisted with a "rosary" of external small forts, like the block houses in Batavia, or the three forts (el cubo, la retirada, la mira) in San Salvador (Quelang).

-- In most of the cases they served more as images justifying the authority of the colonial power, than a real scenario of war. - On the other hand the central parts (o parade ground) were always empty because there were those receiving the cannonballs that did not impact in the wall; thus the protected areas were at the back of the walls, the place for houses and barracks, as we can see in the Dutch maps of San Salvador. - We still must say that the first pentagonal fortress in America (though irregular) was San Diego in Acapulco, constructed in an early period from 1615 to 1617, in order to defend the strategic port of Acapulco where luxury goods arrived from China, and were coveted by pirates like Francis Drake, Henry Morgan or Thomas Cavendish.
-Being the supervisor of the fortification project Gaspar Vello de Acuña (Sluiter, 1949:69).
-The fortress only was challenged in 1624 by a Dutch fleet, but later stood firm and only was destroyed by an earthquake in 1776, being rebuilt more magnificently in 1783.
+- Usually they were placed at the entrance of a harbor or of a big river mouth, to protect the natural entrance to the inner land.
+The bastion facing the most exposed area to the entrance was usually bigger, modifying the ideal symmetrical design. - When those locations were not suitable for a square structure, this one-after adaptation to the terrain-still was the most suitable (like in Macao). - In few cases the defense was complemented with scientific method of external ravelins, glacis, etc. (Intramuros being the clearest case, already in the 18th century); in others cases the main fortress was assisted with a "rosary" of external small forts, like the block houses in Batavia, or the three forts (el cubo, la retirada, la mira) in San Salvador (Kelang). - In most of the cases they served more as images justifying the authority of the colonial power, than a real scenario for war. - On the other hand the central part (o parade ground) was always empty because it was the area receiving the cannonballs that did not impact in the wall; thus the protected areas were at the back of the walls, the place for houses and barracks, as we can see in the Dutch maps of San Salvador. - We must still say that the first pentagonal fortress in America (though irregular) was San Diego in Acapulco, constructed in an early period from 1615 to 1617, in order to defend the strategic port of Acapulco where luxury goods arrived from China.
+The fortress was only challenged in 1624 by a Dutch fleet, but later stood firm and was destroyed by an earthquake in 1776, being rebuilt more magnificently in 1783.
 Certainly, most of the other great pentagonal fortress that Spain built in America, like the one in El Callao, were made in the 18th century. - 4.
-Regarding the impact of the fortresses in local martial strategies the result varies: - In those places where colonialism continued, like the Philippines, the fortress had the same important role as in the beginning: Intramuros, Malaca and Macao (even Moluccas) are probably the best examples. - In the places that China took immediate control, like Pescadores, Quelang, Tamsui and Anping, they were semi-abandoned but presumably became under the control of the local Magistrate of War that is why they were more or less preserved until recent times. - In any case, at the beginning of the 20th century, under the colonial power of America and Japan, some of these relics experienced an official protection.
+Regarding the impact of the fortresses in local martial strategies the result varies: - In those places where colonialism continued, like the Philippines, the fortress had the same important role as in the beginning: Intramuros, Malaca and Macao (even Moluccas) are probably the best examples.

-5. The European military fortress arrived to the East-not only as internal defensive system, but also as geostrategic one-after half a century of development of scientific systems of warfare.
-Thus, the way they fortresses expanded along the borders of Spain, Flanders, Italy, along the whole Europe and particularly in the Nord of Africa during the times of Charles V (Oran, Alcazarquivir, ...) or in America during the times of Philip II (Acapulco, ...), had a resemblance in the Far East, specially in the Philippines, where a strategic line of defense moved from South to North, from Ternate to San Salvador.

-6. The most significant battles of the Dutch aggressions to the Iberian fortresses that changed the colonial future were the following:
+- In the places that China took immediate control, like Pescadores, Kelang, Danshui and Anping, they were semi-abandoned but presumably became under the control of the local Magistrate of War that is why they were more or less preserved until recent times. - In any case, at the beginning of the 20th century, under the colonial power of America and Japan, some of these relics experienced an official protection. - 5.
+The European military fortress arrived to the East-not only as internal defensive system, but also as geostrategic one-after half a century of development of scientific systems of warfare.
+Thus, the way they fortresses expanded along the borders of Spain, Flanders, Italy, along the whole Europe and particularly in the North of Africa during the times of Charles V (Oran, Alcazarquivir, ...) or in America during the times of Philip II (Acapulco, ...), had a resemblance in the Far East, especially in the Philippines, where a strategic line of defense moved from South to North, from Ternate to San Salvador. - 6.
+The most significant battles of the Dutch aggressions to the Iberian fortresses that changed the colonial future were the following: - The first important attempt against Macao was in 1622.
+A disembarkation took place but a lucky defense from Fort Saint Paul, provoked the retreat of the Dutch.
+This target was postponed, but whole military Dutch campaign ended in the establishment of a small fort in Pescadores islands and in 1623 in Tayouan, which became the center of operations of their main territorial colony.